rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 This command stops the containers related to the services specified in the `docker-compose.yml` file.

-To restart the private network:
+To restart the private multicaster:

 ```bash tab="Linux/MacOS"
 ./start.sh